Currently, we have over 3000 fully supported youth in 9 different countries. We also support nearly 2500 children from low-income households who

 Honduras - the home is 22 miles northeast of Tegucigalpa, there are also student homes and our disabled childrens' home in Tegucigalpa.

-Haiti - the home is 25 miles south of Port-au-Prince, and the pediatric hospital, public health and disabled outreach programs are in Tabarre, home administration and visitor center are located in Pétionville, a suburb of Port-au-Prince.
+Haiti - the home is 25 miles south of Port-au-Prince, and the paediatric hospital, public health and disabled outreach programs are in Tabarre, home administration and visitor center are located in Pétionville, a suburb of Port-au-Prince.

 Nicaragua - currently has three locations: Ometepe Island on Lake Nicaragua, Jinotope southwest of Managua and San Jorge.